On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Introduction and main results

-We suppose that the AR coefficients have the following structure where $\rho \in (-1,1)/\{0\}$, $m\geq 0$, nonzero constants $\{\varepsilon_j\}_{j=1}^{m}$, disjoint intervals $\{E_{j}\}_{j=1}^{m}$, and $I_A(t)$ is an indicator function takes value one when $t\in A$ and zero elsewhere.
-We use a convention $\sum_{1}^{0} = 0$.
-When $m=0$, (\ref{eq:rho.model}) corresponds to a stationary AR$(1)$ model (in an asymptotic sense), we refer to it as a null model.
-When $m>0$, a process $\{y_t\}$ is no longer stationary, and the non-stationarity is due to the structural change of the coefficients.
-We refer to this case as an alternative model or the Structural Change Model (SCM).
+Here, $\rho \in (-1,1) \setminus \{0\}$ denotes the baseline AR coefficient, $m \in \mathbb{N} \cup \{0\}$ is the number of breakpoints, and for positive $m \in \mathbb{N}$, $\{\varepsilon_j\}_{j=1}^{m}$ represent nonzero perturbations, $\{E_{j,n}\}_{j=1}^{m}$ denote disjoint intervals on $\{1, \dots, n\}$, and $I_A(t)$ denotes the indicator function.
+In (\ref{eq:rho.model}), we adopt the convention $\sum_{j=1}^{0} \varepsilon_j I_{E_{j,n}}(t) = 0$.
+Consequently, when $m = 0$, we have a stationary AR$(1)$ model, referred to as the \textit{null model}.
+However, for $m > 0$, the associated AR$(1)$ process is no longer stationary due to structural changes in the AR coefficients.
+Consequently, we denote the case $m > 0$ as the \textit{Structural Change Model} (SCM) or the alternative model.
+We refer interested readers to \cite{p:ding-23} for a general class of time-varying structures of nonstationary time series and its global approximation by AR processes.